Grounds for Involuntary Termination of Parental Rights - Illinois

 - It is in the child's best interests that parental rights be reinstated.

-- The parent named in the motion wishes parental rights to be reinstated and is currently appropriate to have rights reinstated.
+- The parent named in the motion wishes parental rights to be reinstated, and it is currently appropriate to have rights reinstated.

-- More than 3 years have lapsed since the parent's parental rights have been terminated.
+- More than 3 years have passed since the parent's parental rights were terminated.

-- The child is age 13 or older, or the younger sibling of a child who is age 13 or older for whom reinstatement of parental rights is being sought, and the younger sibling independently meets the above criteria.
+- The child is aged 13 or older, or the younger sibling of a child who is aged 13 or older for whom reinstatement of parental rights is being sought, and the younger sibling independently meets the above criteria.

 - If the court has previously denied a motion to reinstate parental rights, there has been a substantial change in circumstances following the denial of the earlier motion.